alexozsolak/WAV-Compilation-Tool/README.md

 `./compilation file1.wav file2.wav ... fileN.wav -b [backgroundFile] -v [backgroundVolume] -o [outputName]`

-- -b is used to select the background sounds/music used in the final compilation.
+- -b is an optional argument used to select the background sounds/music used in the final compilation.

 - -v is an optional argument used to control the volume of the background sounds.
 Set this to .5 for 50%, 2 for 200%, etc. The default value is 1.